rsotomayors2020-creator/dana-sar/README.md

 ## 2. Proposed Solution

-**ClearSight** proposes the creation of a web-based platform to collect, process, and visualize **SAR satellite data** for near real-time disaster monitoring.
+**SARWatch** proposes the creation of a web-based platform to collect, process, and visualize **SAR satellite data** for near real-time disaster monitoring.

 ### Key Advantages of SAR
 - **Weather independence:** Operates day and night, unaffected by sunlight or clouds.